HolyGrailMarketing/lavender-moon-villa/WIPAY_SETUP.md

 WIPAY_API_KEY=your_api_key
 WIPAY_COUNTRY_CODE=JM  # ISO 3166-1 alpha-2 country code (JM for Jamaica)

-# Base URL for callbacks (optional, defaults to http://localhost:3000 for local dev)
+# Base URL for callbacks and origin field (REQUIRED for production)
+# This is used for the WiPay 'origin' field and callback URLs
 NEXT_PUBLIC_BASE_URL=https://your-domain.com
 ```